 Until now, automotive product liability claims were fairly straightforward.
 If a manufacturing or design flaw, such as a steering or engine malfunction, caused a vehicle to injure someone, then the car manufacturer would be held liable.
 However, the conversation today has become much more complex with the combination of human input and autonomous design.
 For example, in the May 2016 Tesla autopilot crash that killed its driver by crashing into a tractor-trailer, a federal investigation revealed that the system warned the driver of the situation and alerted him to put his hands on the wheel.
 Similarly, in the Uber example above, one could argue that is was more the fault of the emergency backup driver for not slamming on the brakes than car manufacturer.

 As stated above, these types of cases are new ground for the legal community.
-According to Los Angeles car accident lawyer, Arash Khorsandi, most of the claims associated with non-fatal accidents involving autonomous vehicles have been confidentially settled out of court and away from the public spotlight, meaning that there is no real legal precedent for these types of cases yet.
+Most of the claims associated with non-fatal accidents involving autonomous vehicles have been confidentially settled out of court and away from the public spotlight, meaning that there is no real legal precedent for these types of cases yet.

 Certain states have taken steps to pass legislation directed at clearing up these potential confusions with liability.
 The California DMV, for example, passed a regulation which stated that car companies cannot avoid liability if a car had not been maintained to factory standards.
 This closed a legal loophole that would absolve them of responsibility if a car’s sensor was dirty or the tires were not inflated fully, among other things.
 On the other hand, Michigan has a law in place which limits a vehicle manufacturer’s liability if a third party makes certain modifications that in turn cause an accident or damage.